-On the night of 18-19 January 2020, around 22:30 to 23:30 UT (19:30-20:30 Local Time), the airglow OH images showed two wave structures passed over BJL.
-Figure 1 shows the OH images at the moment of one of the wavefronts passing over the zenith.
+On the night of 18-19 January 2020, around 22:30 to 23:30 UT (19:30-20:30 Local Time), the airglow OH images showed two wave crests passed over BJL.
+Figure 1 shows the OH images at the moment of the wavefront passing over the zenith.
 The images are projected on the geographic coordinates.
-The horizontal extension of the image is approximately 500 km and the blue dot indicates the location of the BJL observation site.
-In Figure 1(a), there are two wave structures, one is shorter wavelength in the northwest side of the image (top left side) (GW-1) and the another is a longer wavelength, one wavefront over the zenith (blue dot) and the other at the southeast, indicated by the blue arrows (GW-2).
-Three sequential images with a time interval of 10 minutes indicate that the wavefront is moving toward Southeast (indicated by a red arrow in Fig 1(b)).
+The horizontal extension is approximately 500 km, and the blue dot indicates the location of the BJL site.
+Two sequential images with a time interval of 10 minutes indicate that the wavefront is propagating toward the Southeast (indicated by an red arrow).
 The propagation mode can be clearly seen if keograms are made by using the meridional and longitudinal cuts as a function of time.
 Figure 2 shows the keograms (zonal and meridional cuts) between 22:30 and 28:30 (04:30) UT.
-Looking at the GW-2, two bright bands propagating from North to South and West to East can be seen.
-The broad bright band passing over the zenith from the northeast to southwest through the night is the Galactic Milky way.
+Two bright bands propagating from North to South and West to East are the wavefronts in question.
+The broad bright band passing over the zenith from NE to SW through the night is the Galactic Milky way.

-110 Fig. 1.
-Geographically coordinated OH images observed at Bom Jesus da Lapa (BJL), 13.3°S, 43.5°W, geomag.14.1°S, at 23:30 UT (left), 23:41 UT (center) and 23:51 UT (right) on the night of 18-19 January 2020.
+Fig. 1.
+Geographically coordinated OH images observed at Bom Jesus da Lapa (BJL), 13.3°S, 43.5°W, geomag.14.1°S, at 23:30 UT (left) and 23:41 UT (right) on the night of 18-19 January 2020.
 Blue dots indicate the zenith of BJL.
-The blue arrows indicate the wave fronts of the longer wavelength one (GW-2).
-The red-arrow indicates the direction of propagation.
+The red-arrow indicates the propagation direction of the waves.